pedrojrv/ML_Nuclear_Data/MCFR/README.md

 # Molten Chloride Fast Reactor (MCFR)

 This directory contains the SERPENT input for the MCFR unit cell along with a notebook which explores the lack of chlorine data in the relevant operating energy region.
+This section is still under development.

 <img src="Figures/MCFR_EXFOR_Flux.png">